salesforcecli/plugin-env/messages/open.md

 # flags.target-env.summary

-Environment login user or alias to open.
+Login user or alias of the environment to open.

 # flags.target-env.description